What I Learned From One Year of Anonymous Blogging

 But a lot of them are really good at it because I’ve fallen for so many of these sales pitches over the past 12 months.

 Also, I happen to be an extremely optimistic and trusting person, giving most people the benefit of the doubt.
-So I’m sure my naivete played into this equation as well.
+So I’m sure that played into the equation as well.

-And, oh yeah, the MOST important thing I’ve learned while blogging anonymously —
+And, oh yeah, the MOST important thing I’ve learned as an anonymous blogger —

 Blogging is HARD work.